Fairmount Park Family Handbook

 The area in front of the school along Findlay is restricted for special education buses (and district and delivery vehicles) between 7:00 am and 5:00 pm on school days.
 Please do not park there or drop off students.

 We recognize that many students carry cell phones to communicate with parents to/from school.
 Students are not allowed to use cell phones on school property.
-If a student has an emergency call to make, he/she must first obtain permission from an adult to use a phone.
+If a student has an emergency call to make, he/she must first obtain permission from a staff member to use a phone.
 The first time an adult takes away a cell phone, the phone goes to the office and the child picks it up from the principal at the end of the day.
 When this happens a second time, the principal keeps the cell phone until the parent can collect it.
 The school is not responsible for any lost or stolen cell phones or other electronic items.
 Should a cell phone or electronic device go missing, the administrator will only investigate if a child was “strong armed” and the device was taken that way.
 Lost, missing, or presumed stolen electronics will not be investigated.